david4599/PricehaxBT/README.md

 # Pricehax BT
-Prototype of the ESL hack project done by Furrtek (https://github.com/furrtek/PrecIR) using the Pricehax BT Android app, Arduino Nano board and HC-06 (or HC-05) module for Bluetooth communication.
+Wireless prototype based on Arduino Nano + HC-06 (or HC-05) Bluetooth module implementing [Furrtek's ESL reverse engineering project](http://furrtek.free.fr/index.php?a=esl).

+<img src="PricehaxBT.jpg" width="640" alt="PricehaxBT">

+This tool receives ESL data from the included PricehaxBT Android app.
+It is a decompiled (see [Notes](https://github.com/david4599/PricehaxBT#notes)) and updated version of Pricehax, an old app originally made by Furrtek which was using audio to transmit data to a homemade dongle.

+For archival sake, Furrtek's videos of the whole research process are backed up in this [playlist](https://www.youtube.com/playlist?list=PLhEz48id1qqD27sRc73mDFfBpu_RcLxfZ) (most in French, auto-translated subtitles are available but they are far from perfect).

-**Disclaimer:** For educational purposes and fun only.
-Both Furrtek and I decline all responsability for any kind of issues related to an illegal use of this repo.
+**For educational purposes and fun only.** Both Furrtek and I decline all responsability for any kind of issues related to an illegal use of this repo.
 Be smart, the prices in the store's database won't change, you have been warned.

-Furrtek's videos of this project are archived in this [playlist](https://www.youtube.com/playlist?list=PLhEz48id1qqD27sRc73mDFfBpu_RcLxfZ) (most in French, auto-translated subtitles are enabled but they are far from perfect).

-<img src="PricehaxBT.jpg" width="640" alt="PricehaxBT">
+_Update:_ Furrtek recently reworked and updated the app to communicate with his ESL Blaster dongle.
+Check out his version on the [PrecIR repo](https://github.com/furrtek/PrecIR).

 ## Build
-- Create the dongle on breadboard following the schematic (or order the pcb and solder the components)
+- Create the dongle on breadboard by following the schematic (or order the pcb and solder the components)
-- Using the AT commands, change the name of the HC-05/HC-06 module to "PRICEHAX TX V3" and its baudrate to 115200bps
+- Configure the HC-05/HC-06 module using the AT commands to change its name to "PRICEHAX TX V3" (without the quotes) and its baudrate to 115200bps
-- Program the arduino nano with the included sketch
+- Program the Arduino Nano with the included sketch
-- Download and install the [Android app](https://github.com/david4599/PricehaxBT/releases/latest), pair the dongle and enjoy ;-)
+- Download and install the [Android app](https://github.com/david4599/PricehaxBT/releases/latest)
+- Pair the dongle in the phone settings and go to the app.
+The HC-05/HC-06 module should connect automatically, its LED should stay on and not blink anymore (scroll the tabs list and go to the config tab for manual connection/disconnection)
+- Enjoy ;-)

 ## Android app changelog

+### Version 1.4 (22)

+**Features**

+- Added a few ESL types

 ### Version 1.3 (21)